 Best State & National Parks for Water Sports

 If you’re a boater or kayaker and love the sights and adventure of the water, you probably also enjoy exploring scenic state and national parks.
 Fortunately, many parks include miles of lakes, rivers, and coastal waters, making them an ideal destination for small watercraft owners.
-Whether you’re a beginner or an experienced paddler, every region of the United States has something unique and exciting to offer water sports enthusiasts.
+Whether you’re a beginner or an experienced operator, every region of the United States has something unique and exciting to offer water sports enthusiasts.

 Best Northeast Parks for Water Sports